pikesley/pikesley.org.astro/p.org/src/pages/blog/2023/03/06/mastodon-powered-comments-in-astro.md

 ### Isolating the CSS

 The Astro way to build components is to put the CSS in a `<style>` tag right in the component, and then Astro namespaces everything at build-time so nothing leaks.
-That doesn't really work for us here, though, because those compenent styles only apply to the static content, where Astro is able to apply a `class="41fb17f6"` or whatever to keep everything scoped.
+That doesn't really work for us here, though, because those component styles only apply to the static content, where Astro is able to apply a `class="41fb17f6"` or whatever to keep everything scoped.
 There's no way for it to style client-side dynamic content using this approach (is there? maybe I've missed something), so each Mastodon comment goes into a `<article class="mastodon-comment">` and then the styles are all like

 ```css
   article.mastodon-comment {